Overview Back to top

 Project Rollup

-Project subtotals and the grand total are computed by summing each issue’s Original Estimate, Time Spent, and Remaining Estimate — then applying the same Deviation and Status formulas to those sums.
-A project with one underestimated issue (+1h) and one overestimated issue (−1h) will roll up to ON TRACK, since the totals net out.
+Project subtotals and the grand total are computed by summing each issue’s Original Estimate, Time Spent, and Remaining Estimate, then applying the same Deviation and Status formulas to those sums.
+Issues with offsetting deviations can net out at the project level.

 Use Cases